 Each of the following courses will earn credit towards a major in political science:

 - All CPO, INR, PAD, POS, POT, PUP courses (including the core courses with those prefixes), and IDH (Honors courses, when taught by departmental faculty);

 - POS 4905.
 INR 4905, PAD 4905 (Individual Work)- While you are able to enroll in the course multiple times, do note only 3 credits of internship work (regardless of course code) will count towards your political science degree at the University of Florida, and only with prior approval of a supervisory professor and the Undergraduate Coordinator.
-Forms for POS/INR/PAD 4905 are available in the Department office.
+Forms for POS/INR/PAD 4905 are available here.

 Courses in which students receive a grade of less than “C” can not be counted towards the requirements for the major (however, grades of “C-,” “D+,” or “D” do count towards the 120 credit hours required for graduation).
 With the exception of POS 4940 and PAD4940, courses taken “S/U” do not count towards the major.
 If a student receives a grade of “C-,” “D+,” or “D” in one of the required core courses, the student should not to repeat the course .
 The student must take a higher-level course in the same subject area (CPO, INR, POS,), and receive a grade of “C” or better.
 The original course in which the student earned the lower grade does not count toward the major requirement under any circumstances.
 If the student receives a failing grade (an “E”) in the core course, the student must repeat the course.

 [Exception: a student receiving a “C-,” “D+,” or “D” in an STA course should retake that course or another of the suggested STA courses in order to make a “C” or better.]